eugenp/tutorials/README.md

 Next, they are segregated further on the basis of the tests that we want to execute.

-Additionally, there are 2 profiles dedicated for JDK9 and above builds.
+Additionally, there are 2 profiles dedicated for JDK9 and above builds - *which require JDK 17*.

 We also have a parents profile to build only parent modules.